Atia (mother of Augustus): Second marriage

 The same year as her first husband died, Atia remarried to Lucius Marcius Philippus, consul in 56 BC.
 Philippus already had three children at the time; the already adult Lucius Marcius Philippus (consul suffectus in 38 BC who ended up marrying Atia's younger sister), Marcia (the wife of Cato the Younger) and Quintus Marcius Philippus (proconsul of Cilicia in 47 BC).
 It's possible that she and Philippus had children.

 Atia was so fearful for her son's safety that she and Philippus urged him to renounce his rights as Caesar's heir.
 She died around 43 BC.
 Octavian honored her memory with a public funeral.

 Cultural depictions

 A fictionalised Atia of the Julii is portrayed by Polly Walker in the BBC-HBO-RAI television series Rome.
 There, she is portrayed as ambitious, shrewd, manipulative, sexually uninhibited, and morally bankrupt; the programme also shows her as involved in a long-term romantic relationship with Marc Antony.
 Jonathan Stamp, the historical consultant for Rome, stated that in addition to the historical Atia, the character version of Atia draws significant influences from other Roman women from the same time period, such as the infamous Clodia, and Marc Antony’s wife, Fulvia.
+Unlike her direct historic counterpart, the show's Atia lives to see her son become emperor.